Ā mātou mahi What we do

 We work in many locations across Tāmaki Makaurau to deliver urban regeneration.

-Urban regeneration is the planning of neighbourhoods and improvement of buildings to strengthen communities and the economy in order to make it an even better place to live.
+Urban regeneration is planning for and investing in neighbourhoods to strengthen communities and their economies in order to make them even better places to live.

 Urban regeneration

-We don’t build on land directly - instead, we work with others such as government, iwi, and both not-for-profit and private organisations.
+We don’t build on land directly - instead, we work with others such as government, iwi, not-for-profit organisations and private companies.

-We provide them with a strict set of rules, including creating buildings that benefit neighbourhoods and guaranteeing all homes are healthy, energy efficient and better for the environment.
+We provide our development partners with a strict set of rules, including specifications for buildings so that all new homes are healthy, energy efficient and better for the environment.

-That’s why we insist on Homestar 6 rated homes in all our Transform and Unlock locations.
+That’s why we insist on Homestar 6 rated homes in our locations.

 Council owns properties which vary in quality.